playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-To fill the form we need to have the `request` in the scope, used by `bindFromRequest` to create a new form filled with the request data.
+To fill the form we need to have the `request` in the scope, so it can be used by `bindFromRequest` to create a new form filled with the request data.
 If there are any errors in the form, we redisplay it (here we use **400 Bad Request** instead of **200 OK**).
 If there are no errors, we create the task and then redirect to the task list.

 > **Note:** Read more about the [[Form submissions|ScalaForms]].